amitmse/in_SAS_/en/README.md

 	- Join two compound sentence
 		Example: I have painted the house; I still need to sand the floors.

 	- It is used to connect independent clauses.
-It shows a closer relationship between the clauses than a period would show.
 		Example: John was hurt; he knew she only said it to upset him.

 ### Colon